Henry II of Castile: Biography

 Henry was the fourth of ten illegitimate children of King Alfonso XI of Castile and Eleanor de Guzmán, a great-granddaughter of Alfonso IX of León.
 He was born a twin to Fadrique Alfonso, Lord of Haro, and was the first boy born to the couple that survived to adulthood.

 At birth, he was adopted by Rodrigo Álvarez de las Asturias.
 Rodrigo died the following year and Henry inherited his lordship of Noreña.
-His father later made him Count of Trastámara and lord over Lemos and Sarria in Galicia, and the towns of Cabrera and Ribera, which constituted a large and important heritage in the northeast of the peninsula.
+His father later made him Count of Trastámara and lord over Lemos and Sarria in Galicia, and the towns of Cabrera and Ribera, which constituted a large and important heritage in the northwest of the peninsula.
 It made him the head of the new Trastámara dynasty, arising from the main branch of Burgundy-Ivrea.

 While Alfonso XI lived, his lover Eleanor gave a great many titles and privileges to their sons.
 This caused discontent among many of the noblemen and in particular the queen, Maria of Portugal, and her son, Peter.

 They had a chance for revenge when Alfonso XI died unexpectedly from a fever in the siege of Gibraltar in March, 1350.
 They pushed Eleanor, her sons and their supporters aside, and Henry and his brothers fled and scattered.
 They were fearful of what their brother, King Peter, could do to them.
 The late king had not even been buried.

 Although Eleanor and her sons reached an agreement with Peter to live peacefully in his court, the situation remained unstable.
 Henry and his brothers Fadrique, Tello and Sancho staged numerous rebellions against the new king.
 Also, to strengthen his position and gain allies, Henry married Juana Manuel, the daughter of Juan Manuel, Prince of Villena, adelantado mayor of Murcia and Lord of Villena, the most prosperous nobleman of the realm.
 In 1351, the King took counsel from Juan Alfonso de Alburquerque, María of Portugal's right-hand man.
 He became convinced that his father's lover was the instigator of the uprisings, so he ordered Eleanor to be incarcerated and finally executed in Talavera de la Reina.

 After that, Henry fled to Portugal.
-He was pardoned by Pedro and returned to Castile, then revolted in Asturias in 1352.
+He was pardoned by Peter and returned to Castile, then revolted in Asturias in 1352.
 He reconciled with his brother, only to rebel against him again in a long, intermittent war, which ended with Henry's flight to France, where he entered the service of John II of France.

 Shortly after, Henry and his men spent time in Peter IV of Aragon's army in their war against Castile (1358).
 During that conflict, he was defeated and held prisoner in Nájera (1360).
 He was liberated (with the help of Juan Ramírez de Arellano, among others) and exiled himself to France once more.